Brooks Harbor School News

 Research shows school absences can have a lasting impact on learning.
 One study on third grade reading level found the following:

-Only 64 percent of third grade students who missed nine days or fewer in both kindergarten and first grade were reading at grade level.
+- Only 64 % of third grade students who missed nine days or fewer in both kindergarten and first grade were reading at grade level.

-Only 43 percent of third graders who missed more than nine days both years were reading at grade level.
+- Only 43 % of third graders who missed more than nine days both years were reading at grade level.

-Only 41 percent of students who were absent 18 or more days in either kindergarten or first grade could read at grade level.
+- Only 41 % of students who were absent 18 or more days in either kindergarten or first grade could read at grade level.
 (Chronic Absence)

-Of the students who missed 18 or more days in consecutive years, only 17 percent were reading at grade level.
+- Of the students who missed 18 or more days in consecutive years, only 17 % were reading at grade level.
 (Chronic Absence)

 All school absences have a negative impact on learning, the effects of which can be particularly hard to overcome for student with pre-existing barriers to learning.
 Students with disabilities, English Learners, students from low income families, students in foster care, homeless students and students who have experienced trauma are all likely to have incurred gaps in their learning.
 Absences from school, excused and unexcused, only add to these losses.
 Among middle and high school pupils, poor attendance is one of the key early warning signs that a student is becoming disengaged from school and is at high risk for dropping out.
 One study found that a student who is chronically absent any year between eighth and 12th grade is 7.4 times more likely to drop out of school.
 Unfortunately, many schools, including WFPS schools don’t know if they have a problem with chronic absenteeism.
 Schools typically focus on Average Daily Attendance (ADA) figures and track truancy when children miss school due to unexcused absences.
 Both of these responses to absenteeism allow chronic absence to remain hidden.
 WFPS has average attendance rates over 94%, but absences are not spread equally among the 10,000 students.